VectorCamp/libsodium/scripts_bench_neon/readme.txt

 for the libsodium

-./autogen.sh -s
-automake
+cd libsodium
 mkdir builddir
-cd builddir
-../configure CFLAGS="-DDEV_MODE" CPPFLAGS="-DDEV_MODE" --prefix=$HOME

-make && make check

-cd ../scripts_bench_neon
+cd scripts_bench_neon

-make all
-make benchmarks
+make libsodium_avx2 (or neon or ssse3 or sse4.1 make lib and runs benchmarks)